prettycode/Date.shortDateFormat.js/README.md

-While `toShortDateFormat()` is liberal with its formatting, allowing non-date characters and missing date portions, `Date.parseShortDateFormat` is more strict: the `format` argument *must* contain `dd` or `d`, `mm` or `m`, and `yyyy` or `yy`, *and a consistent separator character*, with no superfluous characters.
+While `toShortDateFormat()` is liberal with its formatting, allowing non-date characters and missing date portions, `Date.parseShortDateFormat` is more strict: the `format` argument *must* contain `dd` or `d`, `mm` or `m`, and `yyyy` or `yy`, `format` *must* have a consistent separator character, and the string to parse *must not* contain superfluous characters (any character except a separator, 'd', 'm', and 'y').

-For example, this is a valid `format` argument:

-    var myDate = Date.parseShortDateFormat("2011-04-05", "yyyy-mm-dd");

-It's valid because the separator character, `-`, is present and consistent, and `yyyy`, `mm`, and `dd` are included.
-The separator character can be any character, as long as it is the same throughout the `format` string.

-A separator character is consistent when the same character is used.
+A separator character is consistent when the same character is used twice.
 For example, this is not consistent, and will result in an error:

     var format = "yyyy/mm--dd";